bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 *You might want to restrict access to the workspace, and secure encrypted communication with the workspace*

-Kkdocs-MagicSpace contains utility that will generate everything needed to launch the workspace in cloud in a secure way, with authentication and with TLS.
+Ansible-terraform-workspace contains utility that will generate everything needed to launch the workspace in cloud in a secure way, with authentication and with TLS.

-If you want to run workspace on the remote server securely, start mkdocs-magicspace on your local laptop first, open its terminal and use utility `/home/abc/utils/remote.py` to generate create docker-compose project with TLS certificates.
+If you want to run workspace on the remote server securely, start ansible-terraform workspace on your local laptop first, open its terminal and use utility `/home/abc/utils/remote.py` to generate create docker-compose project with TLS certificates.
 Simply execute

-> `python /home/abc/utils/remote.py --workspace="mkdocs-magicspace" --port="8020" --host="68.183.69.198" --user="user1" --password="pass1"`
+> `python /home/abc/utils/remote.py --workspace="ansible-terraform-workspace" --port="8020" --host="68.183.69.198" --user="user1" --password="pass1"`

 **NOTE:** you have to specify the correct host (IP of the server you want to run the workspace on), and user and password of your choice.